Emiton/github-teamwork-toolkit/README.md

 * Option 2: Open your terminal in your local repo and use the command `$git push origin --delete <feature_branch>` , where feature branch is the name of the branch that was accepted in the pull request

 **Step 2 - Delete local feature branch:**
 To delete the local feature branch, make sure that you are on master first by using `$ git checkout master`.
 Then delete the feature branch by using `$ git branch -d FEATURE_BRANCH`.
-You can also use `$ git branch -D FEATURE_BRANCH`, but using the captial 'D' will force delete the branch, even if there is an issue.
+You can also use `$ git branch -D FEATURE_BRANCH`, but using the capital 'D' will force delete the branch, even if there is an issue.
 So BE CAREFUL.

 #### Protip for users maintaing a MAIN repo
 If you are maintaining a repo that people are contributing to, your going to want to test pull requests before you accept them.
 You can use the command `$ git fetch origin pull/ID/head:BRANCHNAME`.
 In this command the ID, is the ID of the pull request that you want to play with.
 The 'BRANCHNAME' will create branch of that name in your local repo.